Diamondbacks vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Lourdes Gurriel Jr. and Esteury Ruiz will be among the star attractions when the Arizona Diamondbacks play the Oakland Athletics on Monday at 9:40 PM ET, at Oakland-Alameda County Coliseum.
+Lourdes Gurriel Jr. and the Arizona Diamondbacks will see Kyle Muller on the hill for the Oakland Athletics in the second game of a three-game series, Tuesday at 9:40 PM ET.

-The Diamondbacks are the favorite in this one, at -200, while the underdog Athletics have +165 odds to upset.
-The over/under for the matchup has been set at 9 runs.
+The Diamondbacks have been listed as -150 moneyline favorites in this matchup with the Athletics (+125).
+The game's over/under has been set at 9 runs.

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.